Evan Longoria

 Longoria was known for his acrobatic defense, having won three Gold Glove Awards at third base, in 2009, 2010, and 2017.
-Longoria owns many Rays franchise records, including the career records for games played, runs, doubles, home runs, runs batted in, walks, and Wins Above Replacement, and is thus often considered the best player in the franchise's short history.
+Longoria owns many Rays franchise records, including the career records for games played, runs, doubles, home runs, runs batted in, walks, and Wins Above Replacement, and is thus often considered the best player in the franchise's history.

 Early life

 Longoria was born on October 7, 1985, in Downey, California.
 His father is of Mexican descent, and his mother is of Ukrainian descent.
 He attended St. Raymond Catholic School in Downey, California, which did not have a baseball team.
 He graduated from Saint John Bosco High School in Bellflower, California.
 He was a two-year letterman in baseball, and as a senior was a first team All-League selection.
 Longoria did not receive any scholarship offers to play college baseball.

 The University of Southern California was the only program to consider him, but eventually backed out of recruiting him.
 At 6 ft 1 in and 170 lbs, many baseball recruiters felt Longoria was too slim by NCAA Division I baseball standards.
 As a result, he attended Rio Hondo Community College during his freshman season, before Long Beach State offered him a scholarship.